rickgeorges01/Data-cleaning-1/README.md

-# 🧹 Data 1- Cleaning in Pandas
+#  Data 1- Cleaning in Pandas

 This project is the first in a series on Data & AI.
 It serves as an in-depth introduction to data cleaning using Python and pandas.
 The project showcases practical examples of real-world data cleaning techniques on customer information to prepare it for subsequent data analysis and AI tasks.

-<h1>🔍 Project Overview</h1>
+##  🔍 Project Overview

 The notebook covers a variety of data cleaning techniques:

--📄 Data Loading: Reading data from an Excel file into a pandas DataFrame.
+- **Data Loading** : Reading data from an Excel file into a pandas DataFrame.
--🔎 Data Exploration: Inspecting data for inconsistencies, missing values, and formatting issues.
+- **Data Exploration**: Inspecting data for inconsistencies, missing values, and formatting issues.
--🧼 Data Cleaning: Removing unwanted columns, handling missing values, and standardizing data formats.
+- **Data Cleaning** : Removing unwanted columns, handling missing values, and standardizing data formats.
--🔧 Data Transformation: Reformatting data for consistency and further analysis.
+- **Data Transformation** : Reformatting data for consistency and further analysis.
--✅ Data Verification: Validating the transformations to ensure data quality.
+- **Data Verification** : Validating the transformations to ensure data quality.

 ##  🌟 Features

-   -- Scalable: The approach can be adapted to datasets of varying sizes and structures.
+- **Scalable** : The approach can be adapted to datasets of varying sizes and structures.
-    --Reproducible: The code is structured for easy re-use and extension.
+- **Reproducible** : The code is structured for easy re-use and extension.
-   -- Integration-Friendly: Compatible with different data sources, making it ideal for integration with other data processing pipelines.
+- **Integration-Friendly** : Compatible with different data sources, making it ideal for integration with other data processing pipelines.

 <h1>📦 Requirements</h1>